cronosjs-labs/create-cronos/README.md

 - [ ] Add support for Rspack
 - [ ] Add support for React Native

-### 📚 API
+### ⭐ Custom Project Generator

-Generate your `own project generator` adapted to the needs of your organization in record time using the `Create Cronos API`.
+Generate your `own project generator` adapted to the needs of your organization in record time.
 You can find the documentation at [cronosjs.dev](https://cronosjs.dev/).

-### 🎉 Thanks to the contributors of this project
+### 📄 Thanks to the contributors of this project, read the `CONTRIBUTING.md` file if you are interested in contributing.

+#### Honorable mentions:

 - [@LZeth](https://github.com/LZeth) for the logo design.